Heliopolis, Cairo: Recreational facilities

 Heliopolis contains recreational places, as it was initially established to offer its residents and visitors rest and relaxation.
-Heliopolis club is one of the most luxurious sporting clubs in Egypt.
+Heliopolis Club is one of the most luxurious sporting clubs in Egypt.
 It was established along with Heliopolis in 1905.
 From 1911 until 1915, Heliopolis had Luna Park, Africa's first amusement park (the grounds were converted into an Australian field hospital just after the onset of World War I).

 The Merryland is also a famous recreational park; it contains a lake and was at the height of its elegance in the 1960s and 70s.
 It now contains a small amusement park.
-Other sporting clubs include El Shams Club (biggest in size and number of members), Heliolido club, El-Ghaba club, El-Tayaran club and others.
+Other sporting clubs include El Shams Club (biggest in size and number of members), Heliolido Club, El-Ghaba Club, El-Tayaran Club and others.

-Heliopolis contains modern cafes (including Harris, Starbucks, Cilantro, Costa Coffee, and Beanos) and restaurants along with some Egyptian traditional ones.
+Heliopolis contains modern cafes and restaurants along with some Egyptian traditional ones.
 Some bars and nightclubs can be found.
-Tens of cinemas can be found in Heliopolis and its extension, Madinet nasr (Nasr City), Normandy Cinema in Al-Ahram street, Cinema Roxy, Cinema Heliopolis along with the new cinemas in Horia Mall and City Stars, one of the best-known shopping malls in Egypt.
+Tens of cinemas can be found in Heliopolis and its extension, Madinet Nasr (Nasr City); Normandy Cinema in Al-Ahram Street, Cinema Roxy, Cinema Heliopolis along with the new cinemas in Horia Mall and City Stars Mall, one of the biggest and best-known shopping malls in Egypt and the Middle East.

+Korba

+The triangular El-Korba Square on Baghdad Street and the area surrounding it, popularly known as Korba, is one of the city's favorite public spaces and home to historic landmarks like the Baron Empain Palace (Alexander Marcel) and Boghos Nubar Pasha Palace.
+Originally it was named "Le Courbet" the bow.
+It also houses the Basilica Church, the Korba Church and Heliopolis Hotel (now presidential palace).
+It is a popular area for strolling, shopping, cafes and restaurants.

 Political importance

 Heliopolis gained a special political and military importance in Egypt and the Middle East in recent decades.
 The Egyptian Military headquarters and the Egyptian Air Force headquarters are there.
 The Almaza Military Airbase is very close to Heliopolis.
-Heliopolis was the residence of the Egyptian ex-president Mohamed Hosni Mubarak.
+Heliopolis was the residence of the Egyptian ex-president Hosni Mubarak.
 In 1981, the site of Heliopolis Palace Hotel became the Egyptian Republican Palace (قصر رئاسة الجمهورية) and the president's office.
+It is also where the headquarters of the Nation's Future Party, the current major political party of Egypt, is located.